IBM/staticroute-operator/docs/design.md

 ## Components, external packages
 * The main component is the [Operator SDK](https://github.com/operator-framework/operator-sdk/).
 It is used to generate/update the skeleton of the project and the CRD/CR.
 The second line dependecies, requires by the SDK (such as client-go for Kubernetes) are not listed here.
-* Go-lang [netlink](https://github.com/vishvananda/netlink) interface to capture unintended IP route changes.
+* Go-lang [netlink](https://github.com/vishvananda/netlink) interface to manage IP routes, and also capture unintended IP route changes.

 ## CRD content
 ### Specification
 Fields in `.spec`:
 * Subnet: string representation of the desired subnet to route.
 Format: x.x.x.x/x (example: 192.168.1.0/24)
 * Gateway: IP address of the gateway as the next hop for the subnet.
+Can be empty.

 ### Status
 As there is no central entity, all Pod running on the Nodes are responsible to update the status in the CR.
-As a result, the `.status` subresource is a list of individual node statuses.
+As a result, the `.status` sub-resource is a list of individual node statuses.
 TODO decide to report the `generation` field or the CR content in status.

 ### Finalizers
 There is a single common finalizer used in the CR which is managed by the Pods.
 The finalizer is immediately put on the CR after creation by the fastest controller (DS Pod).
 This will prevent the deletion of the CR until all Pod cleaned up the IP routes on the nodes.
 After the user is asked to delete the CR (`kubectl delete ...`), the Pods are in charge to remove themselves from the `.status` if they are ready with the deletion of the IP route.
-When the `.status` is empty, the fastest Pod will remove the finalizer and the CR will be removed by the APIserver.
+When the `.status` is empty, the fastest Pod will remove the finalizer and the CR will be removed by the API-server.
-Due to the APIserver concurrency handling (using `resourceVersion`), there is no need to have any leader to do the finalizer task.
+Due to the API-server concurrency handling (using `resourceVersion`), there is no need to have any leader to do the finalizer task.

 ## Feedback to the user
-The main feedback to the user is the `.status` subresource of the CR.
+The main feedback to the user is the `.status` sub-resource of the CR.
 It is always updated with the Node statuses, when they create/update/delete the route according to the CR.
 TODO: decide whether custom Node events are also needed or not.

 ## Concurrency management
 Kubernetes API uses so-called optimistic concurrency.
-That means the APIserver is applying serverside logic and not accepting object changes blindly.
+That means the API-server is applying server-side logic and not accepting object changes blindly.
 The clients which are acting on the same resource does not have to coordinate their write attempts.
-The APIserver will gracefully deny any write operation if the write is not targeting the latest object version.
+The API-server will gracefully deny any write operation if the write is not targeting the latest object version.
 This is controlled by the `resourceVersion` metadata.
 The client, however is required to re-fetch the most recent object version and re-compute it's change in case when the write fails.
 Operator SDK follows this requirement by re-injecting the reconciliation event to the controller when error reported in the previous round.
 Controller code is in charge to report such write error to the SDK.
 With large clusters, this might happen multiple times, until every Pod is able to update the status and finished the reconciliation.

 The same behavior applies to every sub-resources of the objects (`.spec`, `.status`, etc.).